 I’ve been following Jonathan Rothberg, the owner of Gene Machine, on Twitter for more than a year.
-Of the 1,500 tweets that has sent, one from March 7 of this year stopped me dead in my tracks.
+Of the 1,500 tweets that he has sent, one from March 7 of this year stopped me dead in my tracks.
 Pinned to the top of his feed, it reads, in part, “Thinking about a low cost, easy to manufacture home test kit for #Coronavirus.”
 A photo of his desk and some lab equipment aboard Gene Machine accompanies the tweet.
 Within just two weeks, the kit has gone from concept to execution.
 Rothberg and a team of molecular biologists are working on a simple test to permit anyone to swab the inside of his or her own mouth and use a smartphone app to analyze the sample.

 Further compliant with federal regulations regarding patient-data privacy and security, Rothberg’s solution would solve a problem scientists believe are driving the pandemic.
 Namely, undocumented infections, and therefore unreported cases, are exposing significant populations to the virus.
-Within five days of his initial tweet, Rothberg shared the initial specs for the at-home coronavirus test.
+Within five days of his initial tweet, Rothberg shared the first specs for the at-home coronavirus test.
 The user-friendliness of the test and the analysis are key components.
 In brief, using your smartphone’s camera and the app to “read” the sample, you’d get results in 30 minutes.
 Similar to a pregnancy test, colors would inform you of positive or negative results.